 What Is An Ecopreneur?

-Ecopreneur is a relatively new term that has risen in popularity as consumers and businesses become more aware of climate change and other environmental problems.
-In a literal sense, an ecopreneur is someone who sells products or services that are beneficial to the environment in some way, whether it’s an app that helps plant trees or a training program to educate people on proper composting and recycling.
+"Ecopreneur" is a relatively new term that has risen in popularity as consumers and businesses become more aware of climate change and other environmental problems.
+In a literal sense, an ecopreneur is someone who sells products or services that are beneficial to the environment in some way.
+This might manifest as an app that helps plant trees, or a training program to educate people on proper composting and recycling.

-However, an ecopreneur isn’t just someone who sells eco-friendly products and services -- This concept can (and should) be applied to virtually all industries.
-You can change nearly every aspect of the way you operate your startup with positive net impact in mind.
+An ecopreneur isn’t just someone who sells eco-friendly products and services, however.
+This concept can - and should - be applied to virtually all industries.
+With positive net impact in mind, you can change nearly every aspect of the way you operate your startup.
 Whether it’s a sustainable business model, charitable donations, waste reduction, or local sourcing, there are ways for every business owner to incorporate ecological mindfulness into their company.

 The Importance of the “Triple Bottom Line”

 For any startup, a great place to start would be to align company values with the “triple bottom line” method.
 Traditionally, companies have only cared about the financial bottom line -- that is, minimizing expenses and increasing revenues for profit optimization.
 Sustainable businesses and ecopreneurs are proposing that there are three bottom lines that should be considered in conjunction with each other:

 - Social Bottom Line - Is your company acting as a beneficial member of the local community?
 Are you providing resources to those in need?
 This is a major consideration for corporate social responsibility (CSR) initiatives.

 - Environmental Bottom Line - How is your company taking steps to reduce its ecological footprint?
 How about its carbon footprint?
 What can you do to improve your impact?

 - Financial Bottom Line - How profitable is your company (or, in many startup cases, when will it be profitable?)
 What ways can you re-invest these profits in a sustainable fashion?